mortar-works/mortar-website/src/site/use-cases/hoopd.md

 pageImage: IASS_hoopd_hackney_01d.png
 homepageImage: hoopd_serviceandevents01.png
 description: |-
-  Hoop’d creates more accurate and accessible information, transforming systems of information, advice and support.
-Hoop'd enables organisations to share vital data in real time, improving service delivery and user engagement with dynamic service directories, intelligent digital triage and referal systems, and web-services.
+  Hoop'd enables organisations to share vital data in real time, improving service delivery and user engagement with more accessible and accurate information.
+Hoop'd transforms systems of information, advice and support with dynamic service directories, intelligent digital triage and referal systems, and web-services.

 order: 2
 ---